Rumindu/my-notes/NEXT.js/3 Routing and Navigation.md

- In this section, we'll dive deeper into routing and navigation.
-You will learn
- - how to define Dynamic routes
- - access route and query stream parameters,
- - create layouts
- - show, loading user interfaces
- - handle errors.
 # Routing Overview

 - In Next.js, routing is built upon the file system, simplifying the process of defining routes.
 Each folder inside the `app` directory represents a URL segment.
 For instance, creating a folder `users/new` will generate the URL `/users/new`.
 To expose a route publicly, a special file called `page.tsx` must be placed inside that folder.
 This `page` file renders the public-facing content.